Criminal record: Germany

 In Germany, a criminal record certificate (Führungszeugnis) is issued by the Federal Office of Justice (Germany) (Bundesamt für Justiz).

 Germany has a criminal record system holding all the information regarding past offences and sentences.
 The information is maintained by the Federal Central Criminal Register (Bundeszentralregister), which is in turn subordinate to the Federal Ministry of Justice.
 The registry is updated daily and holds information on approximately 6.3 million individuals.

 Once a person turns 14, they are able to request their own criminal record.
 One's criminal record can be viewed by any member of the public at request, as long as they provide ID and purpose of the disclosure.

-The information in the criminal record certificate includes prior offences, court citations and convictions.
-According to the severity of the committed crime and, more importantly, the sentence received, most entries are deleted after 5, 10, 15 or 20 years.
+The information on the criminal record certificate (Führungszeugnis) includes prior offences, court citations and convictions.
+However, not all entries in the record system (Bundeszentralregister) are included on the certificate.
+Based on the severity of the committed crime and, more importantly, the sentence received, most entries are excluded from appearing on the certificate after a certain amount of time has passed (3, 5, 10 or 20 years).
+The time limit starts running on the day of the verdict.
 The only sentences exempt from this rule are life imprisonment, preventive detention and commitment in a mental hospital.